kelvinchildress-coder/academic-personalization-assistant/README.md

 \#\# Status

 > **Last completed checkpoint:** 1 — stale roster cleared (`students.json`/`student_ids.json` reset), `requirements.txt` extended for scheduling/Slack/PyGithub.

-If a chat session dies mid-build, a fresh chat can resume by reading this checkpoint
+coaches, supervisor, schedule), `src/models.py` (dataclasses), `src/calendar_tsa.py` (Calendar A school-day predicate), `src/targets.py` (XP target math), and `tests/__init__.py`.
+Tests for targets/calendar to be added in a follow-up commit.

-marker, the file tree, and the recent commit messages.
+If a chat session dies mid-build, a fresh chat can resume by reading this checkpoint marker, the file tree, and the recent commit messages.

 \#\# Architecture (Path B — laptop scraper \+ GitHub Actions for always-on services)